SeldonIO/seldon-core/docs/wrappers/python.md

 def __init__(self,rest_endpoint=None,grpc_endpoint=None,model_name=None,signature_name=None,model_input=None,model_output=None):
 ```

 These arguments can be set when deploying in a Seldon Deployment.
-An example can be found in the [MNIST TFSering example](https://github.com/SeldonIO/seldon-core/blob/master/examples/models/tfserving-mnist/tfserving-mnist.ipynb) where the arguments are defined in the [SeldonDeployment](https://github.com/SeldonIO/seldon-core/blob/master/examples/models/tfserving-mnist/mnist_tfserving_deployment.json.template)  which is partly show below:
+An example can be found in the [MNIST TFServing example](https://github.com/SeldonIO/seldon-core/blob/master/examples/models/tfserving-mnist/tfserving-mnist.ipynb) where the arguments are defined in the [SeldonDeployment](https://github.com/SeldonIO/seldon-core/blob/master/examples/models/tfserving-mnist/mnist_tfserving_deployment.json.template)  which is partly show below:

 ```
  "graph": {